PEDIATRIC CARE

 Myofunctional Therapy for Children

 Breathing, eating, and speaking are skills that develop over time.
-When the muscles of the mouth and face aren’t functioning as they should—whether due to jaw development or a tongue-tie—it can affect how a child grows and breathes.
+When the muscles of the mouth and face are not working as they should, it can affect how a child breathes, swallows, and grows.

 Before the Procedure